Browser Automation Use Case

 Web scraping & data extraction

-Render JS-heavy pages, extract DOM or intercept network calls through headless browsers on residential IPs.
+Render JS-heavy pages, extract DOM or intercept network calls through headless browsers on residential IPs — use `networkidle` (Playwright) or `networkidle2` (Puppeteer) wait strategy for fully-hydrated SPAs, and residential geo targeting to get the market-specific content each target serves.

 SERP & search UI checks